ChStark/NORM/README.md

  ## More on the NORM example

- _create_tables.sql_  creates three tables: account, phone and email and some lookiups.
+ _create_tables.sql_  creates three tables: account, phone and email and some lookups.

  _initial_data_insert.sql_ does exactly what you think it does